Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Numerical Results

-In Figs.~\ref{FigDifferentdHdVUplink} and \ref{FigDifferentdHdVDownlink}, we analyze the impact of the size of the scattering elements of the RISs on the uplink and downlink net throughputs, respectively, while keeping the number $N$ of RIS elements fixed.
+In Fig.~\ref{FigDifferentdHdVDownlink}, we analyze the impact of the size of the engineered scattering elements of the RISs on the uplink and downlink average net throughput, while keeping the total number of RIS elements $N$ fixed.
 The size of the considered RIS, which is a compact surface, is $N d_H d_V$, which implies that it increases as the size $d_H d_V$ of each element of the RIS increases.
-In this setup, we observe that the net throughput increases as the physical size of each radiating element of the RIS increases.
-In Fig.~\ref{FigFixedArea}, on the other hand, we analyze a setup in which the total size of the RIS is kept constant to $N d_H d_V = 10 \lambda \times 10 \lambda$ and the triplet $(N, d=d_H=d_V)$ is changed accordingly.
-With the considered fading spatial correlation model and for a size of the RIS elements no smaller than $\lambda/3$, we do not observe a significant difference of the achievable net throughput.
-Further studies are, however, necessary for deep sub-wavelength RIS structures, for different optimization criteria of the phase shifts of the RISs, and in the presence of mutual coupling in addition to the fading spatial correlation \cite{gradoni2021end,qian2021mutual}.
+In this setup, we observe that the average net throughput increases as the physical size of each element of the RIS increases.
+In Fig.~\ref{FigFixedArea}, on the other hand, we analyze a setup in which the total size of the RIS is kept constant and equal to $N d_H d_V = 10 \lambda \times 10 \lambda$ while the triplet $(N, d=d_H=d_V)$ is changed accordingly.
+With the considered fading spatial correlation model and for a size of the RIS elements no smaller than $\lambda/3$, we do not observe a significant difference on the average net throughput.
+Further studies are, however, necessary for deep sub-wavelength RIS structures, for different optimization criteria of the phase shifts of the RIS, and in the presence of mutual coupling in addition to the fading spatial correlation \cite{gradoni2021end,qian2021mutual}.